jgnewman/cream-and-sugar/docs/pipes.md

 This concept is especially useful when you need to use CnS with other libraries because you can create transformers that run on the imported data of standard CnS modules written in functional style.
 In the following example, we'll write a module containing a few functions and then use scope piping to turn our module into a React.js class.

-In **AppContainer.cns** we write the functions that should be used to be converted into a React class and export them:
+In **AppContainer.cream** we write the functions that should be used to be converted into a React class and export them:

 ```coffeescript
 componentDidMount() -> console.log('I mounted!')